-Always the tinkerer, i like to fool around with many of my electronic devices to learn about and customize them.
-My Android powered smartphones are always victims of my curiosity and upon entering the smartphone world, i soon found myself installing custom ROMs, making some adjustments here and there and looking for apps to replace the functionality of all of the Google apps which i remove (i hate Google for a number of reasons).
+I like to fool around with many of my electronic devices to learn about them and my Android powered smartphones are always victims of my curiosity.
+Upon entering the smartphone world, i soon found myself installing custom ROMs, tweaking various things and looking for apps to replace the functionality of all of the Google apps which i remove (i hate Google for a number of reasons).

-Since i do not use Google Play at all, i began looking for alternative repositories and quickly discovered F-Droid which is a great resource for (mostly) free, open source, ad-free Android apps that are compiled from source by the F-Droid team.
+Since neither the Google Play Store nor the Google Services Framework exist on my devices, i began looking for alternative repositories and quickly discovered F-Droid which is a great resource for (mostly) free, open source, ad-free Android apps that are compiled from source by the F-Droid team.
 Compiling from source is important because it guarantees that the compiled app contains nothing more than what is in the source code.

 Before you get started installing apps from F-Droid you will need to enable the installation of apps from unknown sources if you haven’t already done so.
-I’m sure that enabling this option will be seen as a major no-no to many Android users, but keep in mind that F-Droid is a very different app repository in which they compile all of the apps themselves directly from the source code.
-Furthermore, the Google Play Store is not at all a safe repository from a privacy point of view since a great deal of data may be collected by using it.
-Nor is the Play Store free of malware, as we have seen time and time again…
+I’m sure this will be seen as a major no-no to many uneducated Android users, but keep in mind that F-Droid is a very different app repository in which they compile all of the apps themselves directly from the source code.
+Furthermore, the Google Play Store is not at all a safe repository, neither from a privacy nor malware perspective, as we have seen time and time again…

 - Three more Android malware families invade Google Play Store | SC Media

 - Malicious Minecraft apps in Google Play enslave your device to a botnet | ZDNet

 - Report: Malware-infected Android apps spike in the Google Play store | PCWorld